 Main content

-In Scotland, over 90,000 people have dementia.
+In Scotland, it is estimated that over 90,000 people have dementia.
 It is most common in older people but can affect people in their 40s or 50s or even younger.

 We do not yet know exactly what causes dementia.
 Medical researchers all over the world are working to find causes and develop treatments.